2025-2026

 Minor Requirements

-• Be aware that some courses may have prerequisites that you must also successfully complete.
+• Some courses may have prerequisites.
 For prerequisite information, click on the course or see your advisor.